ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 You should be signed in to the Windows 11 endpoint.

-You should be able to see the Windows desktop.

 ## Screenshot Checkpoint

 Capture a screenshot showing that you are signed in to WIN11-CLIENT.

 ## Record in Evidence Notes

-Record this later in your evidence file:

 ```text
 Windows VM access confirmed: Yes